josephsmithberger/XogotDocs/Documentation.docc/Manual/xr/openxr_settings.md

 This specifies the view configuration your game is designed for:

-- Mono, your game provides a single image output.
+- `Mono`, your game provides a single image output.
 E.g. phone based AR;

-- Stereo, your game provides stereo image output.
+- `Stereo`, your game provides stereo image output.
 E.g. head mounted devices.

 If the device on which you run your game does not match the selection here, OpenXR will fail to initialise.